CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Experiments

-To evaluate the performance of the proposed network for CDR measurement, we consider the CDR error, which is defined as the absolute difference between the predicted CDR value obtained from the proposed approach and that from the corresponding bounding box label.
+To evaluate the performance of the proposed CDRNet for CDR measurement, we consider the CDR error, which is defined as the absolute difference between the predicted CDR value obtained from CDRNet and that from the corresponding bounding box label.
+Mathematically, it can be formatted as:

+where $yb_{oc}$ and $yt_{oc}$ are the top and bottom locations of the bounding box label of OC, $yb_{od}$ and $yt_{od}$ are the top and bottom locations of the bounding box label of OD, and $\hat{y}$ is the prediction of $y$ obtained from network.
 The smaller CDR error indicates better performance in CDR measurement.
 CDR error is zero when the predicted CDR value is perfect.

-In glaucoma screening, $C\!D\!R \geq 0.6$ is usually used as diagnosis standards to screen the suspect glaucoma \cite{gupta2016prevalence}.
-To measure the performance of the proposed network for glaucoma screening, F1 score is considered.
-It is a performance summary which conveys the balance between the precision and the recall, the two most important metrics for glaucoma screening.
-It is in the range of [0, 1].
-The higher F1 score suggests better performance.
+In glaucoma screening, $C\!D\!R \geq 0.6$ is usually used as diagnosis standards to screen the suspect glaucoma \cite{gupta2016prevalence}, hence the images with $C\!D\!R \geq 0.6$ are diagnosed as positive and those with $C\!D\!R < 0.6$ are negative.
+To measure the performance of the proposed network for glaucoma screening, $F_1$ score is considered.
+It is a performance summary which conveys the balance between precision (or positive predictive value, PPV) and recall (or true positive rate, TPR), the most important metrics for glaucoma screening.
+Mathematically, $F_1$ score is defined as the harmonic mean of precision and recall as follows:

+where $TP$, $FP$ and $FN$ are true positive, false positive, and false negative for suspect glaucoma diagnosis, separately. $F_1$ score is in the range of [0, 1].
+The higher $F_1$ score suggests better performance.